-The authors of the chapters in this book are a mix of sociologists, economists, political scientists, linguists and international relations specialists who have used the theoretical and methodological instruments in their respective fields to decipher the complexities that characterize the Algerian political system.
+The authors of the chapters in this book are a mix of sociologists, economists, political scientists, linguists, and international relations specialists who have used the theoretical and methodological instruments in their respective fields to decipher the complexities that characterise the Algerian political system.
 In the domestic part, some of the chapters deal with issues seldom tackled in Maghreb studies, namely, the language and identities issues, which are at the forefront of the protest movement since February 2019.
-Other chapters analyse the role of the elites, the emergence of the new entrepreneurs, the future of energy, gender, media and human rights, the predicament of the rentier state, and the resource curse.
-The part of international relations examines Algeria’s roles in the Mediterranean and in the Sahel, the strategic partnership with China, the complicated relations with France, and the relations with Iran and the GCC.
+Other chapters analyse the role of the elites, the emergence of the new entrepreneurs, the future of energy, gender, media, and human rights, the predicament of the rentier state, and the resource curse.
+The international relations part examines Algeria’s roles in the Mediterranean and in the Sahel, the strategic partnership with China, the complicated relations with France, and the relations with Iran and the Gulf Cooperation Council (GCC).

 PART I Domestic Issues

 1. Algeria in the 2000s: A Rentier System in Crisis Nadji Safir

 2. The Misuse of Oil Wealth in Economic Development and Why Institutions Matter: An Algerian Case Study Mohammed Akacem

 3. Algeria beyond Oil and Natural Gas: Challenges and Options Sarin Abado and Smail Khennas

 5. Policing Algeria under Bouteflika: From Police State to Civil State Rachid Tlemçani